 Step 21:

-Finally, attach the base to the top using 1-1/4” exterior rated screws.
+Finally, attach the base to the top using 1-1/4” exterior-rated screws.
 Make sure to pre-drill the holes.
-Once the base is attached flip the table over and your project is complete.
+Once the base is attached, flip the table over, and your project is complete.

 The Finished Product

-Now you have an amazing table that adds some style and ruggedness to any room or patio.
-Did you find this build fun and interesting?
+Now, a fantastic table adds style and ruggedness to any room or patio.
+Did you find this building fun and engaging?
 Is this your next project for the upcoming season?
 Want to know more about the tools used and where to get them?
-You can find more builds like this on acmetools.com/blog and the tools on the Acme Tools website.
+You can find more builds like this on our Blog and the tools on the Acme Tools website.
+You can find great deals for all the tools used in this building or others that will better fit your needs and budget.
+Let us know in the comment section if you want to try or have tried this build.
+What changes would you make?
+What materials did you use instead?